History of education: Europe

-Cathedral schools and monasteries remained important throughout the Middle Ages; at the Third Lateran Council of 1179 the Church mandated that priests provide the opportunity of a free education to their flocks, and the 12th and 13th century renascence known as the Scholastic Movement was spread through the monasteries.
+Cathedral schools and monasteries remained important throughout the Middle Ages; at the Third Lateran Council of 1179 the Church mandated that priests provide the opportunity of free education to their flocks, and the 12th and 13th century renascence known as the Scholastic Movement was spread through the monasteries.
 These however ceased to be the sole sources of education in the 11th century when universities, which grew out of the monasticism began to be established in major European cities.
-Literacy became available to a wider class of people, and there were major advances in art, sculpture, music and architecture.
+Literacy became available to a wider class of people, and there were major advances in art, sculpture, music, and architecture.

 In 1120, Dunfermline Abbey in Scotland by order of Malcolm Canmore and his Queen, Margaret, built and established the first high school in the UK, Dunfermline High School.
 This highlighted the monastery influence and developments made for education, from the ancient capital of Scotland.

-Sculpture, paintings and stained glass windows were vital educational media through which Biblical themes and the lives of the saints were taught to illiterate viewers.
+Sculpture, paintings, and stained glass windows were vital educational media through which Biblical themes and the lives of the saints were taught to illiterate viewers.

 Islamic world

-The University of al-Qarawiyyin located in Fes, Morocco is the oldest existing, continually operating and the first degree awarding educational institution in the world according to UNESCO and Guinness World Records and is sometimes referred to as the oldest university.
+In the Islamic civilization that spread between China and Spain during the time between the 7th and 19th centuries, Muslims started schooling in 622 in Medina, which is now a city in Saudi Arabia, schooling at first was in the mosques (masjid in Arabic) but then schools became separate in schools next to mosques.
+The first separate school was the Nizamiyah school.
+It was built in 1066 in Baghdad.
+Children started school from the age of six with free tuition.
+The Quran encourages Muslims to be educated.
+Thus, education and schooling sprang up in ancient Muslim societies.
+Moreover, the University of al-Qarawiyyin located in Fes, Morocco is the oldest existing, continually operating and the first-degree awarding educational institution in the world according to UNESCO and Guinness World Records and is sometimes referred to as the oldest university.
+It was originally a mosque that was built in 859.

-The House of Wisdom in Baghdad was a library, translation and educational centre from the 9th to 13th centuries.
+The House of Wisdom in Baghdad was a library, translation, and educational center from the 9th to 13th centuries.
 Works on astrology, mathematics, agriculture, medicine, and philosophy were translated.
-Drawing on Persian, Indian and Greek texts—including those of Pythagoras, Plato, Aristotle, Hippocrates, Euclid, Plotinus, Galen, Sushruta, Charaka, Aryabhata and Brahmagupta—the scholars accumulated a great collection of knowledge in the world, and built on it through their own discoveries.
+Drawing on Persian, Indian and Greek texts—including those of Pythagoras, Plato, Aristotle, Hippocrates, Euclid, Plotinus, Galen, Sushruta, Charaka, Aryabhata and Brahmagupta—the scholars accumulated a great collection of knowledge in the world, and built on it through their discoveries.
 The House was an unrivalled centre for the study of humanities and for sciences, including mathematics, astronomy, medicine, chemistry, zoology and geography.
-Baghdad was known as the world's richest city and centre for intellectual development of the time, and had a population of over a million, the largest in its time.
+Baghdad was known as the world's richest city and center for intellectual development of the time and had a population of over a million, the largest in its time.